 10. Shaun Rogers - DT - 2nd round (#61 overall) 2001.
 Big Baby came to the Lions injured, via a draft day trade in Millen's first draft.
 Rogers has been known to take plays off, lots of plays off, but when he is on, he is one of the most dominant forces in the game.
 He's been selected to three pro bowls in his career as he has amassed 35.5 sacks and 344 tackles over his nine year career.

 8. Ray Crockett - CB - 4th round (#86 overall) 1989.
 In my mind, Crockett will always be remembered as the guy who intercepted a pass, blazed 99 yards down the sideline and then stopped at the 1 yard line, and then turned around to look over the field at the rest of the players before stepping back into the endzone for a touchdown.
 Crockett played five years for Detroit before escaping via free agency.
 His career lasted 14 seasons in which he intercepted 36 balls, returning 3 for TD's, returned 2 fumble recoveries for scores, and even chipped in 15.5 sacks.
-Not bad for a fourth round pick.
+Not bad for a f

 7. Luther Ellis - DT - 1st round (#20 overall) 1995.
 Ellis was a massive DT who managed to make it to two pro bowls in his 10 year career (9 with Detroit).
 He clogged the line and pushed the pocket, helping to free up Robert Porcher on the outside.
 He is credited for 29 sacks and 213 tackles.